PyrosStuff/US-Tax-Calculator/README.md

 # US-Tax-Calculator

+### Currently the JavaScript code only works in CodeHS.

 Calculates sales tax by state then counties.
 If you are developing this project this next line is VERY IMPORTANT!